-Atlantic City casinos see 1st revenue increase in 10 years
+Atlantic City casinos post 1st revenue hike in 10 years

 - Woman killed in wrong-way collision with ambulance on I-5

-There are now seven.
-And only two of those posted revenue declines.

-The Trump Taj Mahal, which was opened by President-elect Donald Trump in 1990, shut down Oct.
-10.
+The Trump Taj Mahal, which was opened by President-elect Donald Trump in 1990, shut down on Oct.
+10. But Matt Levinson, chairman of the New Jersey Casino Control Commission, thinks better days are arriving for Atlantic City’s casino industry.

+“These are some strong numbers, especially with all the bad news about Atlantic City’s ‘demise,'” he said.
+“There’s a lot of good news here.
+We have some stronger casinos now, and internet gambling continues to increase.
+The hope is we’re entering a stable environment now.”

+Tom Polhman, general manager of the Golden Nugget, said the Atlantic City market has “right-sized itself to the point where we’re not over-saturated anymore.
+I’d like to think things had hit rock bottom and we’ll all get better from here.”

-Internet gambling revenue in New Jersey rose by more than 32 percent last year, to nearly $197 million.
+Internet gambling revenue in New Jersey rose by more than 32 percent last year to nearly $197 million.
+New Jersey is one of three states in the U.S. where internet gambling is legal, along with Nevada and Delaware, but New Jersey is by far the largest online market.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.